hoehermann/purple-gowhatsapp/README.md

   * Other special messages are irgnored silently.
 * No support for mark-up in outgoing messages.
   Note: Due to the internal use of [purple_markup_strip_html](https://docs.imfreedom.org/pidgin2/util_8h.html#a0f02bb7e180bb04fb74c8f39564902ee), you need to use a br-tag instead of newline.
 Pidgin does that automatically, but other clients might not.
+* Emojis:
+  WhatsApp supports many emojis in text message bodies and reactions.
+The smiley themes shipped with Pidgin do not cover all emojis.
+You can install a smiley theme or a font which does, for example the [Google Noto Color Emoji](https://fonts.google.com/noto/specimen/Noto+Color+Emoji) font.
+On Ubuntu, this is provided by the `fonts-noto-color-emoji` package.
+There is currently no experience if that works on Windows as well.
+Feedback is welcome.

 Other planned features: